 So, when people think of a product they need, they may be more likely to remember your brand, since they’re used to seeing your brand presence.

-This approach allows for a deeper understanding of audience behavior and preferences, which in turn can help you increase sales and scale your operations.
+This approach enables a deeper understanding of audience behavior and preferences, which, in turn, can help you increase sales and scale your operations.

 What are the 3 Types of Marketing Integration?